backstage/backstage/docs/frontend-system/utility-apis/03-consuming.md

 description: Consuming utility APIs
 ---

+> **NOTE: The new frontend system is in alpha and is only supported by a small number of plugins.**

 All of the utility API extensions that were passed into your app through installed plugins, get instantiated and configured in the right order by the framework, and are then made available for consumption.
 You can interact with these instances in the following ways.

 ## Via React hooks